lily-chenll/number-rolling/README.md

 # number-rolling
-just a small component to achieve the rolling function of numbers in web three ways to achieve number rolling function:
+just a small component to achieve the rolling function of numbers in web

+3 ways to achieve number rolling function:
   1. use vue transition
   2. use css
   3. use javascript